dkoval3/ldk-portfolio/README.md

 1. **Contact Form**: Include a dynamic contact form integrated with backend services like AWS Lambda and SNS.
 2. **Image Gallery**: Showcase past projects via a clickable, dynamic gallery.
 3. **Utilize SSR**: Once the project becomes more complex, update the deployment from a static website to a Node.js server to make use of Next's SSR features.
-4. **Mobile Version**: Optimize the styles, layouts, and assets for mobile devices.